conjurdemos/cdemo/README.md

 ## How to use

-1. Clone the repo.
+1. Clone this repo.
-2. Obtain the latest Conjur tar file and place it within the cDemo directory named 'conjur.tar'.
+2. Optional: obtain the latest Conjur appliance archive file and place it within this directory. (see [here](#using-cdemo-with-conjur-enterprise) for more.)
-    * If no tar file is located then a check for conjur docker registry access happens.
-If regsitry access comes back as successful then the latest version is pulled directly from the registry.
-    * Conjur OSS will automatically be pulled if there is no tar file or Conjur docker registry access.
+    * Conjur Open Source will automatically be substituted if you skip this optional step.
-3. Run installAnsible.sh.
+3. Run `installAnsible.sh`.
-   * Verify that ansible 2.5.x has been installed by running "ansible --version".
+   * Verify that ansible 2.5.x has been installed by running `ansible --version`.
-4. Change directory to conjurDemo.
+4. Change directory to `conjurDemo`.
-5. Edit inventory.yml to include any machines to be stood up as demo machines.
+5. Optional: edit `inventory.yml` to include any machines to be configured by Ansible as demo machines.
-6. Edit site.yml to change which tools are installed.
-Set each tool variable to 'YES' for it to be installed automatically.
-Set to 'NO' for it to be skipped.
+6. Optional: edit `site.yml` to change which tools are installed.
+Set each tool variable to `YES` for it to be installed automatically.
+Set to `NO` for it to be skipped.
-7. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
+7. Run `sudo ansible-playbook -i inventory.yml site.yml` to install conjur and its tools.
-    * Conjur alone can be configured by running sudo ansible-playbook -i inventory.yml conjurSetup.yml
+    * Conjur alone can be configured by running `sudo ansible-playbook -i inventory.yml conjurSetup.yml`
-    * Ansible with PAS jobs can be deployed by setting the variable "ansible_pas: 'YES'" in site.yml
+    * Ansible with PAS jobs can be deployed by setting the variable `ansible_pas: 'YES'` in `site.yml`

 ## Using cdemo with Conjur Enterprise